 The Congressional Internship Program (CIP) provides students participating in the longstanding U.S.-German exchange program, which is joint funded by the German Bundestag and U.S. Department of State, with the opportunity to acquire real-world experience working in an office of a member of the U.S. Congress.
 It is an invaluable opportunity to acquire practical work experience at the level of the federal government , expand their knowledge of the responsibilities of a congressional member and legislative processes, while enhancing one’s analytical, communication, and research skills.

 The five CIP interns were selected from a group of 73 German CBYX Fellows currently studying and interning with U.S. hosts across the United States.
 Their internships will run through February 17.

-Since the inaugural internship cohort in 2010-11, 40 young German students and young professionals have taken part in the CBYX Congressional Internship Program.
+Since the inaugural internship cohort in 2000-01, more than 80 young German students and young professionals have taken part in the CBYX Congressional Internship Program.

 The 2017 class of CBYX Congressional Internship Program participants is:

 |Daniela Vogel||David Reichert (WA-8)|

 The Congress-Bundestag Youth Exchange for Young Professionals is a fellowship funded by the German Bundestag and U.S. Department of State that annually provides up to 75 American and 75 German young professionals, between the ages of 18-24, the opportunity to spend one year in each other’s countries, studying, interning, and living with hosts on a cultural immersion program.
 The program consists of three phases:

 - Two months of intensive German language training